State of Sociotype 2025

 New Concept - Settings, Setting Shifts, Setting Spectra

-Similarly, different organizations have their own settings, which influence the dynamics within them.
+Similarly, different organizations have their own settings, which influence their internal dynamics.

 Cybernetics